-The breed is several centuries old, is derived from the same selective stock as other German hunting breeds and is a descendant of the Bloodhound.
-The Weimaraner is a good all-around hunting dog and an excellent pointer.
-It was originally used as a big-game hunter for bear, deer and wolves, but is used more today as a birddog and even a water retriever.
-A Weimaraner appeared in a Van Dyck painting from the early 1600s.
-Howard Knight, who founded the first American Weimaraner breed club, imported the dogs to the United States in 1929.
-The popular children’s TV show Sesame Street has been known to plays skits with this breed dressed up in human clothes.
+The Weimaraner breed is several centuries old.
+It is derived from the same selective stock as other German hunting breeds, and is a descendant of the Bloodhound.
+The Weimaraner is a good, all-around hunting dog and an excellent pointer.
+Weimaraners were originally used for the hunting of bear, deer and wolves.
+Today they excel as bird dogs, mainly upland game birds, and even are used for water retrieving.
+A Weimaraner first appeared in a Van Dyck painting from the early 1600s.
+Howard Knight, founder of the first American Weimaraner breed club, imported the dogs to the United States in 1929.
 The Weimaraner was first recognized by the AKC in 1943.
-Some of its talents include: hunting, tracking, retrieving, pointing, watchdog, guarding, police work, service for the disabled, search and rescue and agility.
+The popular children’s TV show, Sesame Street, features skits with Weimaraners dressed up in human clothes.
+Some of the Weimaraners talents include: hunting, tracking, retrieving, pointing, watchdog, service dog, search and rescue, and agility.

 Weimaraners need lots of exercise.
-A couple of long walks each day on a leash does not meet their needs for exercise.
-They were bred to have great stamina so that they could hunt all day.
+A couple of leash walks each day will not meet their needs until they are into their senior years.
+They were bred to have great stamina and speed to hunt all day.
 They are great companions for the active individual or family.

-An occasional bath (usually no more than once a month), brushing, trimming of nails and cleaning of ears and teeth is all that’s required.
+An occasional bath (usually no more than once a month), coat brushing, trimming of nails, and cleaning of ears and teeth are all that is required.

-Hip dysplasia is an occasional problem especially with breeding stock that has not been x-rayed and received a passing rating from the OFA (Orthopedic Foundation for Animals).
+Hip dysplasia is an occasional problem, especially with breeding stock that has not been x-rayed and received a passing rating from the OFA (Orthopedic Foundation for Animals).
 Bloat (an accumulation of excess gases in the stomach) and gastric torsion (twisting of the stomach) is a leading cause of death.
-It is best to feed them 2 or 3 small meals rather than 1 large meal each day.
 Most other health problems are in the realm of accidents, including swallowing foreign objects.

-This breed learns quickly but will get bored if the training is the same thing over and over again.
-Weimaraners physically grow up very quickly and training helps to control their enthusiasm, channel their energy properly and give them satisfaction that they are doing what you want.
-While they are very intelligent their attention span is short, especially when they are puppies.
-This breed needs firm, experienced training starting at puppyhood, with an owner who understands how to be a dog’s pack leader or it can become stubborn and willful.
-Training is most successful when it is done in short sessions; firmly, consistently, and with a gentle hand.
-Despite their size and strength Weimaraners are sensitive.
-Heavy corrections will have an adverse impact on the dog’s training program.
+This breed learns quickly, but will get bored if the training is repetitive.
+Weimaraners grow to adult size very quickly, and training helps to channel their enthusiasm and energy properly.
+While they are very intelligent, their attention span is short, especially when they are puppies.
+This breed needs training starting at puppyhood with an owner who treats them firmly, fairly, and positively.
+Harsh training has no place with this breed.
+Training is most successful when it is done in short sessions, firmly, consistently, and with a gentle hand.
+Despite their size and strength, Weimaraners are sensitive.
+Heavy corrections will have an adverse impact on the dog’s learning and demeanor.